Mr-Pieces/ReesesPieces/README.md

 ## Custom Composables
 ### GradientProgressBar
 Progress bar that allows you to provide in a color gradient for the progress bar.
-Just set a height, background color, foreground color, and a percentage:
+Just set a height, background color, foreground color, and a percentage (0-100):

 ```Kotlin
         Card(